Antoine Mendy (footballer)

-Antoine Mendy (born 27 May 2004) is a professional footballer who plays as a right-back and centre-back for club Nice.
+Antoine Alpha Mendy (born 27 May 2004) is a professional footballer who plays as a right-back and centre-back for club Nice.
 Born in France, he plays for the Senegal national team.

 Club career

 Mendy is a youth product of Nice since the age of 10, and worked his way up their youth categories.
 He began his senior career with their reserves in 2021, and signed his first professional contract with the club on 29 September 2022.

 He made his professional and Ligue 1 with Nice as a late substitute in a 1–1 win over Auxerre on 16 October 2022.